Viewed 1684 times

-Leavened Brown breads, which are most common, use four main ingredients: Flour, salt, sugar, water and yeast.
+Brown bread usually contains five main ingredients: wheat or rye flour, salt, sugar, water and yeast.
 To make bread, ensure that you scale and weigh the ingredients properly.
-Once that is done, you can start preparing the dough for bread.
-Mixed dough for yielding aerated loaf of bread should be fermented for the proper length of time during which time yeast cells act on the sugars and produce carbon dioxide and alcohol.
-Once fermented, the dough will rise in volume which is because of gas retention.
+Once that is done, you can start preparing the dough.
+The dough should be fermented for the proper length of time to yield properly aerated dough.
+During fermentation, the yeast cells act on the sugars and produce carbon dioxide and alcohol.
+Once fermented, the dough will rise in volume because of gas retention.
 This risen dough is punched to release the gases and covered under a wet muslin cloth.
-The dough will rise once again and will be punched again to remove the gases, will be rolled into desired shapes and then baked.
+The dough will rise once again and needs to be punched again to remove the gases.
+It is then rolled into desired shapes and baked.

-A baker makes use of various additives which are collectively called Bread Improvers.
-These improvers enables the baker to produce to produce an improved loaf, with better keeping properties, finer texture, softer crumb, added bloom or enhanced flavour.
-Bread additives can be in the form of mineral additives, enriching agents or yeast foods like malt sugar, demerara sugar etc.
+Bread dough can be shaped into various sizes and designs.
+Bakers might also use various additives, collectively known as Bread Improvers to produce loaves with better keeping properties, finer texture, softer crumbs, added bloom or enhanced flavour.
+Bread additives include mineral additives, enriching agents or yeast foods like malt sugar, Demerara sugar, etc.

-When bread is a little old, it can be dried in the oven or toasted on open flame and then ground into bread crumbs.
-Alternatively, bread can be cubed and deep fried to make croutons which can be stored for a longer time.
+When brown bread is a little old, it can be dried in the oven or toasted on an open flame and then ground into bread crumbs.
+Alternatively, bread can be cubed and deep-fried to make croutons, which can be stored for a longer time.

 Staleness in bread is the dryness and crumbliness felt by the palate.
-The flavour gets insipid as the bread gets more stale.
-Crumb staling happens because if changes in starch.
+The flavour gets insipid as the bread gets stale.
+Staling happens because of changes in the starch.
 Thus, staling is a shift of moisture within the loaf rather than its loss.
-Thus, bread makers use anti staling agents like lecithin, soya flour, GMS etc which improves texture and increases volume etc.
+Thus, bread makers use anti-staling agents like lecithin, soya flour, GMS etc. to improve texture and increase volume.

 How to select

-· Brown Bread, when baked in a loaf form, can be thinly or thickly sliced as per recipe requirement.
-Maintain or discard the crust if you want.
-Sliced bread loaves are most commonly used to make sandwiches with various fillings like vegetables, shredded chicken, salami, cheese, omelette etc (toasted or grilled), open toasts, hot dog rolls, submarines, etc.
+• Sliced brown bread loaves are most commonly used to make sandwiches with various fillings like vegetables, shredded chicken, salami, cheese, jam, etc. They can also be made in various styles: toasted or grilled, open toasts, hot dog rolls, submarines, etc.

-· Brown Bread is a basic accompaniment to soups.
-These breads are usually in the form of dinner rolls, grissini sticks etc.
+• Brown bread is a good accompaniment for soups.
+These breads are usually in the form of bread rolls, Grissini sticks etc.

-· Brown Bread, when baked into buns, act as a base for burgers.
+• Brown bread, when baked into buns, acts as a base for burgers.
 Burger buns are usually sprinkled with poppy seeds or sesame seeds.

 • Butter a few slices of brown bread and rub some garlic on each slice.
 Cut into cubes and bake in the oven till crisp.
 Use as croutons for soups.
-They can be flavoured with herbs, cheese etc.
+These can also be flavoured with herbs, cheese etc.

-· Brown Bread dough can be stuffed with a creamy sauce cooked with vegetables like sweet corn, mushrooms, herbs and cheese.
-Bake and serve as a mid day snack.
+• Bread dough can be stuffed with a creamy sauce cooked with vegetables like sweet corn, mushrooms, herbs and cheese, and then baked – to make a great mid-day snack.

-· Brown Bread dough can be rolled thinly and then topped with poppy seeds, sesame seeds etc. Cut into thin strips or into triangles and then bake till golden brown and crisp.
+• You can roll bread dough thinly and then top with poppy seeds, sesame seeds etc. Cut into thin strips or into triangles and then bake till golden brown and crisp.
 These strips can be used as crackers or as a garnish for salads.

 How to store

-• Those who are aiming for weight loss or are otherwise health conscious should prefer brown bread, since it has much less calories than the white one and also keeps you feeling full for a longer time (owing to the fiber content).
+• Those who are aiming for weight loss or are otherwise health conscious should prefer brown bread, since it has much less calories than the white one and also keeps you feeling full for a longer time (owing to the fibre content).

-· Brown Breads are high in fiber and other nutrients as compared to white bread since it is not processed like white bread.
+• Brown Breads are high in fibre and other nutrients as compared to white bread since the flour is not processed much.

-· The fiber present in brown bread can help reduce the risk of some chronic diseases like constipation etc. It also helps keep the blood sugar at lower levels, thus helping one to manage diabetes better.
+• The fibre present in brown bread can help reduce the risk of some chronic diseases like constipation etc. It also helps keep the blood sugar at lower levels, thus helping one to manage diabetes better.

-· Since fiber help lowers LDL cholesterol (the Bad cholesterol) and the total cholesterol, whole wheat brown bread has been associated with reducing the risk of heart disease.
+• Since fibre help lowers LDL cholesterol (the bad cholesterol) and the total cholesterol, whole wheat brown bread has been associated with reducing the risk of heart disease.

-• Eating as a slice of bread before bedtime is known to reduce anxiety and promote sleep.
+• Eating as a slice of brown bread before bedtime is known to reduce anxiety and promote sleep.